Pranay-Akula/buildit/break-it.md

 ## Grading

-Part 2 is worth 20 points.
-A successful attack (that is also described clearly in the vulnerability analysis) will automatically be awarded 20 points.
-Even if you are not able to find a successful attack, you can still get points by
+Part 2 is graded on the EMRN scale.
+A successful attack (that is also described clearly in the vulnerability analysis) will automatically be awarded an E. You will likely be able to find at least one target with an exploitable vulnerability, and this is the preferable form of submission.
+If you are not able to find a successful attack, you can still get credit by

  1. pointing out potential vulnerabilities that your were not able to successfully exploit, and/or
- 2. writing a good vulnerability analysis that outlines the exploits you looked for and argues why they are not present in the implementation you were attacking.
+ 2. writing a good vulnerability analysis that outlines the exploits you looked for and argues why they are not present in the implementation you were attacking; this will need to be fairly exhaustive for an E.

-I reserve the right to award *extra* points for multiple attacks, or particularly clever attacks, so be creative!